eclipse-zenoh/zenoh-ts/README.md

 ## Executing the `zenohd` with `zenoh-plugin-remote-api` plugin

-The `zenohd` router and its pluigns should be built with exactly the same version of rust compiler with the same set of features.
+The `zenohd` router and its pluigns should be built with the same zenoh sources and the same version of rust compiler with the same set of features.
 This requirement exists because router and plugins shares common Rust structures and Rust doesn't guarantee the ABI compatibility of memory representation of these structures.

-Therefore one of these methodds is recommended:
+Therefore one of these methods is recommended:

 1. Install latest release of `zenohd` and `zenoh-plugin-remote-api`